 I honestly do not know where the name Habogi came from.
 It popped into my mind when my father asked me to name my future husband.
 I didn’t want to marry so I cast about for the most improbable name I could imagine.
-At the same time, I found the odd name charming, and the voice that whispered it reached right into my heart.
+I heard a voice whisper, “Marry nobody who is not called Habogi.”
+I found the odd name charming, and the voice reached right into my heart.

 Later, at my sisters’ wedding, a man showed up.
 He was a coarse old peasant, and he strode up to my father and said, “My name is Habogi, and Helga must be my wife.”